Arthur Fadden: Honours

 Fadden was appointed to the Privy Council in 1942, which granted him the style "Right Honourable", and was made a Knight Commander of the Order of St Michael and St George (KCMG) in 1951.
 He was knighted in person by King George VI in London on 31 January 1952, only a week before the King's death, and formally sworn of the Privy Council the following day.
 In his memoirs he recalled that the King had accidentally knighted him as "Sir William" (his middle name).
 He corrected the King who knighted him again as "Sir Arthur".
 Fadden was raised to Knight Grand Cross (GCMG) of the order in 1958, to mark his retirement from politics.
 In 1972, he was made a Doctor of Laws honoris causa by the University of Queensland.

-After Fadden's death, the Canberra suburb of Fadden and the federal electoral Division of Fadden were named in his honour, as is traditional for Australian prime ministers.
+After Fadden's death, the Canberra suburb of Fadden and the federal electoral Division of Fadden in Queensland were named in his honour, as is traditional for Australian prime ministers.
 In 1975 he was honoured on a postage stamp bearing his portrait issued by Australia Post.
 In 1976, the Sir Arthur Fadden Memorial Garden was established in the Brisbane suburb of Mount Ommaney, consisting of 3,000 trees.